 FROM #Hydric1;

-Takes hydric count statistics and converts them to interpretation-type rating classes (hydric_rating)
+Takes hydric count statistics and converts them to interpretation-type rating classes (hydric_rating).

-Also assigns fuzzy-type values as rating percents.
+Also assigns fuzzy-type values as percent ratings.
 These will be used later in a calculation involving mapunit acres.

 If a hydric rating of “Error” or rating number of 0.0 is returned, there is an error that needs to be checked.